 To say that #Ricardo Powell is aggressive on the #cricket field would be an understatement to say the least.
-In just barely a year at the international level, the big-hitting young Jamaican with the broad shoulders has set tongues wagging all over the Caribbean due to his thunderous batting.
+The best player listed on the team (described in this article), the big-hitting young Jamaican with the broad shoulders has set tongues wagging all over the Caribbean due to his thunderous batting.

 He grabbed our attention in 1999 with his explosive maiden One-Day century- a scorching 124 against India that was matched by a stunning propensity for six-hitting.
 Even before that, he had managed to impress the notoriously eagle-eyed and demanding Bajan cricketing aficionados, during the Busta Cup earlier that year.
 Though Jamaica was defeated in the match, Powell raised eyebrows in the semifinal in scoring a defiant 114 not out.
 He has also raised expectations in the hearts of West Indian cricketing fans.
 Many have identified Powell as the next big West Indian batting star.
 Clearly Powell is blessed with exceptional God-given talent.
 Yet to whom much is given, much is expected and serious questions have been raised as to his shot selection.
 The prevailing opinion is that Ricardo’s aggressive batting temperament has led him to careless and risky strokeplay.
 How often have we seen Powell attempting to hit a big six only to be caught in the outfield?
 To his credit, Powell owned up to this immediately, admitting: